The Global Potatoes Industry: From Soil to Supply Chain

 Convenience Food Explosion

 Individuals don't actually have much time these days.
 Everyone demands something instant, meaning ready, trustworthy, and simple to store.
 And that's the reason frozen fries, potato wedges, and even instant mashed flakes are silently taking over shelves.
-The processed potato market, as reported by GlobeNewswire, is poised to reach USD 47.7 billion by 2034, led primarily by quick-service food and export-ready snack foods.
+The processed potato market, as reported by industry analysts, is poised to reach USD 47.7 billion by 2034, led primarily by quick-service food and export-ready snack foods.

 It's the eyes of the buyers that witness this firsthand, as processed formats travel quicker, last longer, and provide better margin than raw tubers that deteriorate too quickly.
 Distributors don't get paid for selling more potatoes, it's getting the right kind sold.
 In some way, fries are becoming as vital in commerce as grains used to be.